AlexEe/Go-Interview-Challenge/README.md

 ## What do the files look like to the interviewees?
 We are sending them the instructions.go, store.go files.

-## What issues are in the instructions.go file?
+## Issues in the instructions.go file
 - All functions could be unexported since they are all in the `main` package.
 - All functions, since they are exported, should have docstring.
 - `CreateAndValidateInstruction()` could be 2 functions.